 Pancreatitis in dogs is a condition where the dog's pancreas becomes inflamed and it's extremely serious.
 The dog's pancreas is an organ that is V-shaped, located behind the stomach and small intestine and serves two primary functions.
 Pancreatitis in dogs causes a severe disruption to the dog's ability to function and always requires immediate veterinary treatment, so spotting the symptoms of pancreatitis in dogs can be lifesaving.

 The first function of the dog's pancreas is that the production of insulin, aiding in the metabolism of sugar in the dog’s body.
 The second function is that it produces enzymes that are essential for the dog's digestion.

-When a dog obtains pancreatitis, it is often attributed to one of several common causes.
+When a dog has pancreatitis, it is often attributed to one of several common causes.
 Many times it is caused by medications the dog has taken, or from a metabolic disorder the dog has, such as hyperlipidemia.
-Certain hormonal diseases may also cause a dog to get pancreatitis.
+Certain hormonal diseases may also cause pancreatitis in dogs.

 Dogs, suffering from pancreatitis, often have higher white blood cell counts, than other dogs.
 They also have certain enzyme levels much higher than dogs without pancreatitis.